Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages about two trips per day, resulting in roughly ten weekly trips per individual stop.
+Across all routes, service frequency averages two trips daily, equating to about ten weekly trips per individual stop.

 Frequently Asked Questions - Transport